GINsim/GINsim.github.io/docs/models/2006-mammal-cell-cycle/index.md

 ---

-On the basis of a previous modelling study by Novak and Tyson {{<cite "models/2" >}}, we have recently proposed a generic Boolean model of the core network controlling the restriction point of the mammalian cell cycle.
+On the basis of a previous modelling study by Novak and Tyson [@Novak2004], we have recently proposed a generic Boolean model of the core network controlling the restriction point of the mammalian cell cycle [@Faure2006].

 For proper logical parameter values, the simulation of this Boolean model